jjcapellan/SIXDB/README.md

 //
 // Gets employees records from manufacturing department with a salary higher than 1200.
-// Here the third parameter (query) is an "conditionObject" array that acts as a filter.
+// Here the third parameter (query) is an conditional expression that filters the records.
 // The query can't be a single value if the index is null.
 //
 mydb.get.records(
     'southFactory',
     null,
-    [
-        {keyPath: 'department', cond: '=', value: 'manufacturing'},
-        {keyPath: 'salary', cond: '>', value: '1200'}
-    ]
+    'department = "manufacturing" & salary > 1200'
 );